View Victoria Aberhart's Obituary on telegram.com and share memories

 Also thanks to Rev. Aaron Payson and the Unitarian Universalist Church of Worcester for their support.

-Donations in Vicky's memory may be made to, Joy of Music, 1 Graham Street, Worcester, MA 01605
+Donations in Vicky's memory may be made to, Joy of Music, 1 Gorham Street, Worcester, MA 01605

 Family and friends are respectfully invited to attend her visitation on Thursday, January 2, 2020 from 10:00 – 11:30 am at Unitarian Universalist Church of Worcester, 90 Holden St., Worcester with the funeral service to follow at 11:30 am.
 To view Vicky's online tribute, share a memory or offer a condolence, please visit www.chiampafuneralhome.com